A little Demand Forecasting Mistake that Cost a Retailer >$250,000

 NO Lost Sales in the Demand Forecasting calculation

 You had a product/ location with a weekly forecast of 30 units/ week.
-You had a 4 week month and the first 3 weeks of sales were consistently 30 units/ week.
-The 4th week, you had zero units of inventory available and zero sales.
+Additionally, you had a 4-week month and the first 3 weeks of sales were consistently 30 units/ week.
+In the 4th week, you had zero units of inventory available and zero sales.
 Your sales report shows sales of 90 units for the month.
-Most forecasting solutions today will only use the 90 units of sales in the forecast update calculation at end of the period (month).
-The new forecast will be lower because the total sales were lower than expected.
-Going forward the new forecast will lower the inventory ordered for the location.
-With less inventory you potentially will run out again, pulling the forecast further down in the future.
+Most forecasting solutions today will use 90 units in the forecast update calculation at the end of the period (month).
+However, the new forecast will be lower because the total sales were lower than expected.
+The new forecast will lower the inventory ordered for the location going forward.
+Further, with less inventory you potentially will run out again in the future, pulling the forecast further down.

 USING Lost Sales in the Demand Forecasting calculation:

-In the same scenario, a demand forecasting solution that calculates and uses lost sales will calculate 30 units lost sales for the last week.
-At the end of the month the demand forecasting solution will include 90 units of regular demand and 30 units of lost sales.
-The forecasting solution will use the 4 week total 120 units for the reforecast and the weekly forecast will remain 30 units.
+In the same scenario, a demand forecasting solution that calculates and uses lost sales will calculate 30 units of lost sales for the last week.
+At the end of the month, the demand forecasting solution will include 90 units of regular demand and 30 units of lost sales.
+The forecasting solution will use the 4-week total of 120 units for the forecast and the weekly forecast will remain at 30 units.

 How do you calculate lost sales?